. .

 The melodramatic solution for Fran is accidental death.
 The hardboiled method for getting rid of Gitlo and Lou is violent death.
 Indeed, each of them dies the appropriate way.

 Meanwhile, Kenny and Mary learn melodrama’s lesson for staying together, which is, as Kenny puts it, “You get what you give.”
 Mary had urged Kenny to move with her to Chicago, but he refused because he didn’t want to wind up digging ditches.
 Instead, he stayed in Ashbury and continued “boozing, loafing and playing cards.”
 After she returns to the town, she repeatedly fails to get him to change.
-But when she says loves him the way he is, he immediately takes a job laying railroad track.
+But when she says that she loves him the way he is, he immediately takes a job laying railroad track.
 The work isn’t too different from ditch-digging, but he is doing it on his own terms.

 Kenny must compromise, too.
 More than once Mary makes the first move to give their relationship another chance.
-Then she breaks up with him because he treats her commitment as his due and he won’t give an inch on changing.
+Then she breaks up with him because he treats her commitment as his due, and he won’t give an inch on changing.
 When he stops trying to have his cake as well as eat it, he gets her for keeps.

 Whistle Stop is almost entirely shot at an angle that is slightly upwards, which creates an affirmative viewpoint of the working class characters.
 Only in a couple of instances is there a point-of-view looking downwards, mainly when Lou faces Mary and later Gitlo seated below him in his office.
 The mixture of melodrama and hardboiled storylines is replicated in the mise-en-scene.
 On the one hand, the Veech’s house, especially Mary’s bedroom, is brightly lit.
 On the other, an impressive noir style is used for the locations associated with crime – the whistle stop, Lou’s office (where he frames Kenny for a murder) and his residence (where he and Gitlo kill each other).